cortex-js/cortexjs.io/docs/compute-engine/07-guide-latex-syntax.md

 When serializing a MathJSON expression to a LaTeX string, the `serialize()` handler is invoked.
-You must specify a `name` property to associate the serialization handler with a MathJSON identifier.
+You must specify a `name` property to associate the serialization handler with a MathJSON symbol.

 ```javascript
 {